dharmab/bmw-f750gs-f850gs/engine-oil-and-filter.md

 over-tighten the filter, or the seal will be damaged and cause an oil leak.
 The ADVRider forums report this mistake being made by professional BMW techs at BMW dealerships!
 Tighten the filter no tighter than you would tighten by hand.
-1. Reinstall skid plate (if installed)
+1. Fill with oil.
+Recommended: Initially fill with only 2.5 liters to avoid overfilling, and add the remaining as needed after checking the level.
 1. Bring the engine to operating temperature and check the oil level.
 Add or remove oil as needed to bring oil level within spec.
+1. Reinstall skid plate (if present)